monika-git27/Fleet-Analytics-Maintenance-Planning/README.md

 ## Objective

-* Analyze fleet composition and operational status.

-* Identify aircraft models with higher maintenance and operational risks.

-* Forecast spare part demand based on aircraft age, engine type, and efficiency.

-* Support maintenance planning and inventory allocation to reduce operational costs.

- ## Methodology
-1. Exploratory Data Analysis (EDA)

-* Performed SQL queries to analyze:

-* Fleet Status: Active vs Retired aircraft

-* Fleet Age Distribution: Average, youngest, and oldest aircraft per model

-* Seating Capacity: Average, minimum, maximum per aircraft model

-* Fuel Efficiency: Fuel burn per seat

-* Engine Type Breakdown: Count, average age, and fuel consumption

-* Range Efficiency: Km per litre burned

-2. Business Analysis

-* Age-based Aircraft Classification: New (0–9 yrs), Mid-life (10–20 yrs), Old (>20 yrs)

-* Spare Part Demand Forecast: High/Medium/Low demand proxy based on fleet age and fuel efficiency

-* Fleet Standardization Index: Unique models vs total aircraft to assess maintenance complexity

-* Aircraft Retirement Forecast: Immediate, near-term, and healthy active aircraft

-* Engine Type & Spare Part Planning: Focused on dominant engine types for inventory planning

-* Fuel Inefficiency Analysis: Identify models requiring frequent maintenance

-## Tools & Technologies

-* SQL: Data querying and aggregation

-* Tableau: Dashboard creation and data visualization

-* Excel / CSV: Dataset exploration

-## Business Value

-* Optimized spare part inventory based on fleet age and efficiency.

-* Supported cost reduction through fleet standardization insights.

-* Enabled data-driven fleet renewal and maintenance planning.

-* Identified high-risk aircraft models for proactive maintenance.
+The goal of this project is to use SQL-driven analytics to gain deeper insights into SkyFleet’s aircraft dataset.
+The analysis aims to:

+* Understand fleet composition and efficiency.

+* Identify aircraft models with higher operational and maintenance risks.

+* Forecast spare parts demand based on aircraft age, engine type, and efficiency.

+* Provide actionable insights to support maintenance planning, fleet modernization, and inventory allocation.

+## Dataset

+**Table Name:** `aircraft_fleet`

+**Key Fields:**

+- `Airline`
+- `Aircraft_Model`
+- `Year_Built`
+- `Status` (Active / Retired)
+- `Seats`
+- `Fuel_Burn_L_hr`
+- `Range_km`
+- `Engine_Type`

+## Exploratory Data Analysis (EDA)

+This project provides a comprehensive exploratory data analysis on aircraft fleet data, covering various aspects of fleet status, performance, and business applications.

+### Fleet Overview

+- **Fleet Status:** Counts of active versus retired aircraft.
+- **Fleet Age Distribution:** Average, youngest, and oldest aircraft ages broken down by airline and model.
+- **Seating Capacity:** Average, minimum, and maximum seating capacity per aircraft model.
+- **Fuel Efficiency:** Fuel burn per seat across active aircraft models.
+- **Engine Type Breakdown:** Counts, average age, and average fuel burn by engine type.
+- **Range Efficiency:** Range per litre of fuel burned as a proxy for operational efficiency.

+### Business Applications

+- **Age Group Classification:** Categorization of aircraft into age groups:
+  - New (0–9 years)
+  - Mid-life (10–20 years)
+  - Old (>20 years)
+- **Spare Parts Demand Forecast:** Classification of aircraft models into high, medium, and low spare-parts demand categories.
+- **Fleet Standardization Index:** Measurement of fleet complexity by airline, based on the number of unique models relative to total aircraft.
+- **Retirement Forecast:** Identification of aircraft nearing or due for retirement (20–25+ years).
+- **Spare Parts by Age Group:** Linking aircraft age brackets with inventory planning for spare parts.
+- **Engine Type Analysis:** Identification of the most common engine types within the active fleet.
+- **Fuel Inefficiency & Maintenance Demand:** Highlighting aircraft with high fuel burn that require closer maintenance monitoring.
+- **Transitioning Models:** Identification of aircraft models that have both active and retired units.
+- **Engine Reliability Risks:** Classification of engine risk levels (Low, Medium, High) based on aircraft age.

+## Key Takeaways

+- SQL-based analytics can uncover hidden inefficiencies in fleet management.
+- The project highlights which models to retire, which to maintain, and where to allocate spare part budgets.
+- Results directly support operational cost reduction, safety improvement, and sustainability goals.